 - A mobile PC or a desktop computer consumes less power and generates less heat.

-Disadvantages of Power Saver power plan
+Disadvantages of the Power Saver power plan

 - Applications may run slower or start slower.